-It is my pleasure to share with you the details for OU-Tulsa's 2024 Research Forum, now called REACH-OUT (Research Expo About Community and Health at OU-Tulsa) Poster Forum.
-The REACH-OUT Poster Forum is an annual event to showcase student, resident, and staff research.
+It is my pleasure to share with you the details for OU-Tulsa's 2025 Research Forum, now called REACH-OUT (Research Expo About Community and Health at OU-Tulsa) Poster Forum.
+The REACH-OUT Poster Forum is an annual event to showcase research on the OU-Tulsa campus.

 Scholarly work will be widely disseminated.
 All REACH-OUT posters will be uploaded to the Open Science Framework, allowing other researchers around the world to view the posters.
-First, second, and third place winners will be selected along with two awards for our special categories.
+First, second, and third place winners will be selected along with awards for our special categories.

-We would like to express our thanks to the OU-Tulsa Schusterman Library and the School of Community Medicine's Office for Research Development and Scholarly Activity for their dedicated commitment in planning and organizing the 2024 REACH-OUT Poster Forum.
+We would like to express our thanks to the OU-Tulsa Schusterman Library and the School of Community Medicine's Office for Research Development and Scholarly Activity for their dedicated commitment in planning and organizing the 2025 REACH-OUT Poster Forum.
+We would also like to thank Hillcrest Medical Center, our sponsor for this event.

-On behalf of the 2024 REACH-OUT Program Committee, we look forward to receiving your abstract submission.
+On behalf of the 2025 REACH-OUT Program Committee, we look forward to receiving your abstract submission.
 Thank you in advance for your commitment to sharing your research with the Tulsa community.